Xbox Series X rumour suggests a chip upgrade is in the works

 Microsoft is rumoured to be working on a "smaller, more power-efficient chip" for the Xbox Series X.

-Journalist Brad Siams, best known for leaking the Xbox Series X spec before it was officially announced, predicted the improvement in a YouTube Q&A.
+Journalist Brad Sams, best known for leaking the Xbox Series X spec before it was officially announced, predicted the improvement in a YouTube Q&A.

 "Microsoft is always looking at revisions of the hardware,” Sams said.
 "Microsoft is always working on making cooler, more efficient chips because that lowers the cost of production.
 I believe Microsoft is working on a smaller, more power-efficient chip.
 I’m very confident in that."

 Sams' doesn't offer any hard evidence, so nothing's official.
-But he is a highly respected voice in gaming and tech circles.
-He has a pretty decent track record when it comes to the Series X, too, so it's an interesting comment.
+But he is a highly respected voice in gaming and tech circles and has a pretty decent track record when it comes to the Series X, so it's an interesting comment.

 Would a more power-efficient chip lead to a performance upgrade?
-There's certainly no guarantee of that.
-Indeed, Sams reckons that consumers would be unlikely to even notice the presence of any 'revised' chip.
+There's no guarantee of that.
+Indeed, Sams reckons that consumers would be unlikely to even notice any 'revised' chip.

 Building better, more efficient chips has become of increasing importance amid the ongoing chip shortage.
 But while gamers might like the idea of some extra oomph, Microsoft is far more likely to target a cheaper chip that's easier to manufacture.